For the uninitiated, ETFs provide a good way to branch into passive investing

 Dipping our feet in passive investing with an ETF is easy because we can start with just a unit of the ETF fund and there are no entry or exit charges.

-It is best to go with an equity ETF to start our passive management diversification because they are often more liquid and with low discrepancy between their NAV and purchase price.
+It is best to go with an equity ETF to start our passive management diversification because they are often more liquid and with a low discrepancy between their NAV and purchase price.

 Diversifying with an ETF creates an opportunity to illustrate the benefits of passive investing to the uninitiated.
 Once we are confident with our first ETF, there is a host of ETFs including those that track the physical price of gold and bond ETFs.